Triumph’s Sporty Speed 400

 The four-piston brakes are also absolutely incredible.
 They offer a tremendous amount of bite and feel through the lever, with ABS intervention that isn’t too aggressive.

 It feels like a package that is truly premium and far more than ‘just’ an A2 machine, with a riding position that’s roomy enough to back up the big-capacity style.
-Although a little more compact than the Scrambler 400 X model, the Speed is comfortable and roomy enough thanks to the long seat, large tank and well-placed bars and pegs, allowing for many different rider heights and sizes.
+Although a little more compact than the Scrambler 400 the Speed 400 is comfortable and spacious thanks to the long seat, large tank and well-placed bars and pegs, allowing for many different rider heights and sizes.

 Yet perhaps most importantly, it also has a low seat height and wet weight, which, combined with the thin chassis and engine, makes the Speed 400 nimble and easy to move or navigate at slow speeds.

-The seat is stiff for those who plan on heading out on long-distance rides, but only after a few hours in the saddle.
+The seat is stiff so on long-distance rides, you will find some numbing after a few hours in the saddle.

-From 3000rpm upwards, it’s punchy in its power delivery, with a broad spread of torque that allows the Speed 400 to pull in the higher gears, too happily.
+From 3000rpm upwards, it’s punchy in its power delivery, with a broad spread of torque that allows the Triumph Speed 400 to pull in the higher gears.
 Up to 70mph, it's fast enough and eager in its delivery, with a sweet soundtrack to match.
-Speed’s chassis has been crafted for fast, flowing rides, and that single-cylinder motor works wonders.
+The Speed’s chassis has been crafted for fast, flowing rides, and that single-cylinder motor works wonders.

-However, being quite a feisty, fruity single-cylinder motor in its nature means that the sharp response from the ride-by-wire throttle connection is quite evident, especially in the lower gears – so much so that first gear isn’t even needed to pull away.
+The Triumph Speed 400 has a lovely single-cylinder motor which means that the sharp response from the ride-by-wire throttle connection is quite evident, especially in the lower gears.
+You don’t even need first gear to pull away.

 The gearbox is smooth and crisp up and down, but with a soft clutch action, the Triumph Speed 400 would benefit from longer gearing.
 The motor is more than capable of cruising, but at motorway speeds, it gets pretty vibey sitting at over 6000 rpm at 70mph.

 At £4995, the Triumph Speed 400 looks like a quality machine; more importantly, it rides like one.
-At only 170kg wet, the Speed 400 is agile and feels like a Street Triple in its ability to carve through corners with impressive poise and precision.
+At only 170kg wet, the Speed 400 is agile and feels like a Street Triple in its ability to tackle the twisties with impressive poise and precision.
 The 398cc motor is solid, offering a broad power and torque spread covering the whole rev range.
-The negatives are that the throttle is quite sharp, the gearing is short, and it’s nosey at high speeds, but it’s still an incredible bit of kit that will satisfy the sportiest riders.
+The negatives are that the throttle is quite sharp, the gearing is short, and it’s noisy at high speeds, but it’s still an incredible bit of kit that will satisfy the sportiest riders.

 The Speed 400 has ample technology, including LED lighting, traction control, and a part LCD, part analogue dash.
 The interface is easy to navigate and displays the fuel gauge, gear indicator, and more.
 There’s also a USB-C socket on board for charging.